-In 50 to 80% of those who develop active disease, TB reactivates within the first 2 yr, but it can also occur decades later.
+In 50 to 80% of those who develop active disease, TB reactivates within the first 2 years, but it can also reactivate decades later.

 Any organ initially seeded may become a site of reactivation, but reactivation occurs most often in the lung apices, presumably because of favorable local conditions such as high oxygen tension.
 Ghon foci and affected hilar lymph nodes are much less likely to be sites of reactivation.

-Other conditions that facilitate reactivation, but to a lesser extent than HIV infection, include
+Other risk factors that facilitate reactivation, but to a lesser extent than HIV infection, include

-Patients who require immunosuppression after solid organ transplantation are at the highest risk, but other immunosuppressants such as corticosteroids and TNF inhibitors also commonly cause reactivation.
+Patients who require immunosuppression after solid organ transplantation are at the highest risk, but other immunosuppressants such as corticosteroids and tumor necrosis factor (TNF) inhibitors also commonly cause reactivation.
 Tobacco use also is a risk factor.

 In some patients, active disease develops when they are reinfected rather than when latent disease reactivates.
 Reinfection is more likely to be the mechanism in areas where TB is prevalent and patients are exposed to a large inoculum of bacilli.
 Reactivation of latent infection predominates in low-prevalence areas.
 In a given patient, it is difficult to determine whether active disease resulted from reinfection or reactivation.

-TB damages tissues through delayed-type hypersensitivity Allergic (including atopic) and other hypersensitivity disorders are inappropriate or exaggerated immune reactions to foreign antigens.
-Inappropriate immune reactions include those that are... read more (DTH), typically producing granulomatous necrosis with a caseous histologic appearance.
+TB damages tissues through delayed-type hypersensitivity Type IV (DTH), typically producing granulomatous necrosis with a caseous histologic appearance.
 Lung lesions are characteristically but not invariably cavitary, especially in immunosuppressed patients with impaired DTH.
 Pleural effusion is less common than in progressive primary TB but may result from direct extension or hematogenous spread.
 Rupture of a large tuberculous lesion into the pleural space may cause empyema with or without bronchopleural fistula and sometimes causes pneumothorax.
 In the prechemotherapy era, TB empyema sometimes complicated medically induced pneumothorax therapy and was usually rapidly fatal, as was sudden massive hemoptysis due to erosion of a pulmonary artery by an enlarging cavity.

-Acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is severe arterial hypoxemia that is refractory to supplemental oxygen.
-It is caused by intrapulmonary shunting of blood resulting from airspace filling or... read more (ARDS), which appears to be due to hypersensitivity to TB antigens, develops rarely after diffuse hematogenous spread or rupture of a large cavity with spillage into the lungs.
+Acute respiratory distress syndrome Acute Hypoxemic Respiratory Failure (AHRF, ARDS) Acute hypoxemic respiratory failure is defined as severe hypoxemia (PaO2 (See also Overview of Mechanical Ventilation.)
+Airspace filling in acute hypoxemic respiratory failure (AHRF) may result... read more (ARDS), which appears to be due to hypersensitivity to TB antigens, develops rarely after diffuse hematogenous spread or rupture of a large cavity with spillage into the lungs.

 In active pulmonary tuberculosis, even moderate or severe disease, patients may have no symptoms, except “not feeling well,” along with anorexia, fatigue, and weight loss, which develop gradually over several weeks, or they may have more specific symptoms.
 Cough is most common.
 At first, it may be minimally productive of yellow or green sputum, usually when awakening in the morning, but cough may become more productive as the disease progresses.
 Hemoptysis occurs only with cavitary TB (due to granulomatous damage to vessels but sometimes due to fungal growth in a cavity).